 In connection with this opinion, we have examined and relied upon the originals, or copies certified or otherwise identified to our satisfaction, of such records, documents, certificates and other instruments as in our judgment are necessary or appropriate to enable us to render the opinion (the "Diligence Process") expressed below.
 As to certain factual matters, we have relied upon the Factual Certification of the Adviser and have not sought to independently verify such matters.
 For the purposes of providing this legal opinion to you, we have assumed without independent verification or inquiry: the truthfulness, accuracy, and completeness of the information, representations and warranties contained or made in documents and information provided to us; that the person executing the Factual Certification is duly authorized to do so and has the legal capacity to do so, and that all signatures are genuine; the truthfulness, accuracy, and completeness of the statements or representations made to us during the diligence process.
 Whenever our opinion, with respect to the absence of facts, is qualified by the phrase "to our knowledge" or a similar phrase, it is intended to indicate that during the course of our representation in connection with the issuance of this letter, no information has come to our attention which would give us current actual knowledge of the existence or absence of such facts.
-Except to the extent expressly set forth herein, we have not undertaken any independent investigation or verification to determine the existence or absence of such facts, and no inference as to our knowledge of the existence or absence of such facts should be drawn from our limited representation of the Company.
-If any of the foregoing assumptions or any other assumption set forth herein is inaccurate, invalid, or incorrect, our opinions may be otherwise than those as stated herein.
-We render no opinion with respect to any of the matters assumed.
+Except to the extent expressly set forth herein, we have not undertaken any independent investigation or verification to determine the existence or absence of such facts, and no inference as to our knowledge of the existence or absence of such facts, and no inference as to our knowledge of the existence or absence of such facts, and no inference as to our knowledge of the existence or absence of such facts, and no inference as to our knowledge of the existence or absence of such facts, and no inference as to our knowledge of the existence or absence of such facts, and no inference as to our knowledge of the existence or abs